-CAC Criteria Currently in Use To Be Proposed for First Reading in October 2016 IS PROGRAM CRITERION 6 (FACULTY) IS PROGRAM CRITERION 6 (FACULTY) Some full-time faculty members, including those responsible for the IS curriculum development, must hold a terminal degree with a program of study in information systems.
-At least one full-time faculty member must hold a terminal degree with a program of study in information systems.
+CAC Criteria Currently in Use Approved for First Reading in October 2016 Some full-time faculty members, including those At least one full-time faculty member must hold responsible for the IS curriculum development, a terminal degree with a program of study in must hold a terminal degree with a program of information systems. study in information systems.